 - replace_match(attributes["social_security_number"], "*", "{userSocial}")

-Or you can use pattern matching to find any strings that look similar:
+Or use pattern matching to find similar strings:

 transform: